VinchentsoBadatliev/dev/README.md

 To run the project follow this steps:

-step1. download filles, open cmd, and type - cd desktop , cd dev , pip install vitualenv , virtualenv venv
+step1. download filles, open cmd, and type - cd desktop , cd dev(folder were you can download filles) , pip install vitualenv , virtualenv venv

 step2. venv\Scripts\activate